 The surgery starts at 8:00 AM, so we have to be there by 6:00 AM.
 I woke up at 4:30 AM, and left at 5:30 AM, before dawn.
 Sprinklers are going off regardless of rain.

 The place we are going now is not a clinic, but a hospital surgery center.
-In the States, many plastic surgeons have a clinic where they do consultation and do follow up appointments for patients, and surgeries are done at the hospital elsewhere.
+In the States, many plastic surgeons have a clinic where they do consultations and do follow-up appointments for patients, and surgeries are done at the hospital elsewhere.
 It’s different from here where everything is done in the plastic surgery clinic.
-In Japan, we say “I’m going to hospital” lightly when we go for check ups and getting prescription, but in the States, if you say “I’m going to hospital”, people might get worried about you.
+In Japan, we say “I’m going to the hospital” lightly when we go for checkups and get prescriptions, but in the States, if you say “I’m going to the hospital”, people might get worried about you.

 At 6:00 AM, we arrive at the hospital.

 Patients already wait at this early hour.
-It has a lighter atmosphere than Japanese counterpart, and there is a candy and coffee self service.
+It has a lighter atmosphere than its Japanese counterpart, and there is a candy and coffee self-service.

 While waiting, Chris goes through the paperwork, and she signs them as she reads and agrees.